 Review of Data Quality and Trial Operations: to ensure the highest possible quality of the data, the committee will regularly monitor aspects of the functioning of the PDCC, which include the following:

-- and any other measures reflecting quality of data.
+- any other measures reflecting quality of data

 On the basis of such a review the DSMC will recommend any necessary modifications in trial operations.

 A DSMC will be convened whenever disinterested and unbiased evaluations of emerging data from NICHD intramural intervention protocols are needed.

 The Committee will meet approximately four times a year.
 Additional meetings and conference calls may be scheduled when necessary for adequate monitoring.
 Any member of the Committee may request a meeting if they feel data provided within interim reports warrant an additional meeting.
 The agenda for each meeting will be developed by the NICHD Office of the Clinical Director in conjunction with the DSMC chair.
 Material presented at all sessions will be confidential.